+- FSA.

-- (A) The Principal is authorised to carry on one or more regulated activities in the United Kingdom (as defined under the Financial Services and Markets Act 2000) by the FSA. - (B) The Principal is required pursuant to the Financial Rules to maintain a Financial Resources Requirement (and the FSA has agreed that such Financial Resources Requirement may in part be represented by one or more undertakings in the form hereof to the extent that any undertaking(s) will not exceed the excess of 30% of the Principal's Base Requirement over the value of any Approved Bank Bond. - (C) The Principal has requested the Covenantor to give an undertaking to the FSA for the purposes of the Principal's Financial Resources Requirement which the Covenantor has agreed to do.
+(B) The Principal is required pursuant to the Financial Rules to maintain a Financial Resources Requirement (and the FSA has agreed that such Financial Resources - Resources Requirement (and the FSA has agreed that such Financial Resources Requirement may in part be represented by one or more undertakings in the form hereof to the extent that any undertaking(s) will not exceed the excess of 30% of the Principal's Base Requirement over the value of any Approved Bank Bond. - (C) The Principal has requested the Covenantor to give an undertaking to the FSA for the purposes of the Principal's Financial Resources Requirement which the Covenantor has agreed to do.